 · ArtEmotion Choreographic Workshop, Allison BeDona and Rex Tilton, Artistic Directors

 · Ballet Chicago, Daniel Duell, Artistic Director

 · Oregon Ballet Theatre, Kevin Irving, Artistic Director

 Konora’s mother taught creative movement and ballet for decades.
 She was honored to be chosen and recognized by her local City Council (2014) for embodying the spirit of partnership and commitment to children in our community for her work with young dancers.

 Her early training included Ballet Met and The Louisville Ballet.
 Before having children, her dance classes were for older kids and adults, but she developed toddler and preschool curriculums after witnessing the joy her young daughter found in dance.
 She was selected for and completed a nine-month certification program with King County Arts Commission on teaching arts to children.

-Complementing extensive dance experience, she served as a Program for Early Parent Support Board Member as well as Bellevue College’s Family Advocate and has studied child development and early childhood education.
-As a Peace Corps volunteer, she spent two years teaching English and dance at the University of Namibia.
+Complementing extensive dance experience, she served as a Program for Early Parent Support Board Member as well as Bellevue College’s Family Advocate.
+She studied child development and early childhood education in graduate school.
+As a Peace Corps volunteer, she taught English and dance at the University of Namibia.

 She lives in Washington with her husband, dancing son, and a handful of hard-luck-case cats.